chef/chef-web-docs/chef_master/source/chef_license_accept.rst

 As of Chef Workstation <= 0.4 there is no way to manage the version of Chef Infra Client installed on the remote node.
 It defaults to the latest stable version available.

-To accept the license pass the command line flag, set the environment variable or add the following to your ``~/.chef-workstation/config.toml``:
+To accept the license, complete one of the following three tasks.
+Either pass the ``--chef-license`` command line flag, set the ``CHEF_LICENSE`` environment variable, or add the following to your ``~/.chef-workstation/config.toml`` file:

 .. code-block:: none